Lizabeth A. Turner: Later life

 In addition to her efforts for the improvements at Andersonville, Turner performed the duties of National Counsellor from September, 1900, to September, 1901.
 Turner entered into this work enthusiastically.
 In her report at the convention in Cleveland, Ohio, in September, 1901, she said:— "Within the last two years over two hundred pecan trees have been set out, and they are growing finely.
 The pecan industry of Georgia will be a close rival to the orange trade of Florida and, I believe, with better results, as we have no fear of frosts.
 I firmly believe the place can be made more than self-supporting by planting the ground with pecan trees.
 Ohio and Massachusetts will this fall put up handsome monuments of granite inside the stockade grounds, in honor of their loyal sons who died as prisoners of war.
 Pennsylvania has made an appropriation for a monument, and other States are agitating the matter.
 The most important work of the past year has been the erection of the pavilion over Providence Spring and its dedication."

 In 1901, Turner retired from her business in Boston and removed to New Britain, Connecticut, to make her home with her niece, Mrs. George M. Parsons.

-Turner was a member of the Executive Committee of Arrangements for the National Convention of the W.R.C. in Boston, August 15–20, 1904, chair of the Badge Committee, also chair of the Accommodation Committee and a member of other conmiittees.
+Turner was a member of the Executive Committee of Arrangements for the National Convention of the WRC in Boston, August 15–20, 1904, chair of the Badge Committee, also chair of the Accommodation Committee and a member of other conmiittees.
 Her recommendation that US$1,000 be appropriated annually for the perpetual care of the historic grounds at Andersonviile was adopted at this convention.

 Death and legacy

 Turner had been seriously ill since November 1906 but had recovered and hoped to further restore her health by a trip to Georgia.
 She left Connecticut on March 26, 1907, and died at Andersonville, Georgia, April 27, 1907.
 She left no children.

-In 1908, the W.R.C. erected a monument to Turner's memory at the Andersonville Prison Park.
+In 1908, the WRC erected a monument to Turner's memory at the Andersonville Prison Park.